DeveloppeurPascal/librairies/README.md

 This project does not use dependencies in the form of sub-modules.
 If you download a ZIP file from GitHub you should have everything you need to use these units.

+If you detect any anomalies on earlier versions, please don't hesitate to [report them](https://github.com/DeveloppeurPascal/librairies/issues) so that I can test and try to correct or provide a workaround.

 ## Compatibility

 As an [Embarcadero MVP](https://www.embarcadero.com/resources/partners/mvp-directory), I benefit from the latest versions of [Delphi](https://www.embarcadero.com/products/delphi) and [C++ Builder](https://www.embarcadero.com/products/cbuilder) in [RAD Studio](https://www.embarcadero.com/products/rad-studio) as soon as they are released.
 I therefore work with these versions.